nndeploy/nndeploy/README_EN.md

 ## Contact Us
-- nndeploy is still in its infancy, welcome to join us.
+- nndeploy is currently in its development stage.
+If you are passionate about open source and enjoy tinkering, whether for learning purposes or if you have better ideas, you are welcome to join us.
-- Wechat：titian5566(mention: nndeploy+name)
+- WeChat: titian5566 (Please briefly introduce yourself when adding WeChat to join the AI Inference Deployment communication group)

   <img align="left" src="docs/image/wechat.jpg" width="225px">